audacity/audacity/BUILDING.md

 ### CMake

 On Windows, please use the [prebuilt binaries](https://cmake.org/download/).
+Ensure you select one of the options to add cmake to the system path.

 On macOS, the easiest way to install CMake is `brew install cmake`.